top of page

 Parking

-The car park at Athelhampton is provided for visitors to the House, Gardens, Shop and Restaurant.
+The car park at Athelhampton is free to use for visitors to the House, Gardens, Shop and Restaurant.

-For the 2024 season, 10 Electric Vehicle charging points will be provided for anyone to use.
+10 Electric Vehicle charging points are provided for anyone to use, a small charge per Kwh applies.

-There are 3 dedicated Coach bays and accessible parking is available close to the Coach House's main entrance, though with a large site, we favour accessibility rather than proximity.
+There are 3 dedicated Coach bays and accessible parking is available close to the visitor centre main entrance, though with a large site, we favour accessibility rather than proximity.

-As the car park is private property, overnight parking and camping is not permitted, and the car park may be locked closed at night.
+As the car park is private property, overnight parking is only allowed when charging an EV.
+Overnight camping is not permitted

-As Athelhampton is private property you must not use photographs for commercial use or financial gain, without seeking a license or release from the Estate office.
+Athelhampton is private property, a registered trademark, and the House and Gardens contain items subject to both our and other's copyright.
+You must not photograph or film for any use, financial gain, or public viewing without seeking a license or release from the Estate office.

 Safety and Security